aevrah/100-days-of-code/log.md

 ### Day 59: February 28, 2018
 **Today's Progress**: Finished the 15th challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) involving local storage and event delegation.

+### Day 60: March 01, 2018
+**Today's Progress**: Only enough time for some Py app exercises today

+### Day 61-63: March 2-4, 2018
+**Today's Progress**: Another weekend of catching up on saved tech articles in Pocket and reviewing notes on new topics covered in the past week

+### Day 64: March 5, 2018
+**Today's Progress**: Finished the 16th challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) of using CSS text shadow events on mouse movement.

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->